Exam PrepElectrical Examination Preparation

 - NC Board Rules and Licensing Law and the Lighting Plan, as printed in the Electrical Contractor’s Examination Candidate Bulletin – CLOSED BOOK (a lighting plan will be provided at the time of the exam)

 - Review the Table of Contents for both the NEC® and NFPA-72®.
 Understand the basic flow of these documents.
-Breakdown the content by using the method set forth in our Exam Preparation Workshop or our content on “Navigating the NEC®.”
+Breakdown the content by using the method set forth in our Exam Preparation Workshop.

-- Take Test One in this practice booklet.
-Have your 2014 NEC® and NFPA-72® books with you since you will have these books at the time of your test.
+- Take Test One in our 500+ Sample Exam Book.
+Have your 2020 NEC® and NFPA-72® books with you since you will have these books at the time of your test.
 Also, have a notebook with you for calculations.
 Skip and/or highlight a question if you have no idea how to solve it or find it.
-If you think you may know the correct answer, try to answer or solve the problem.
-You may be understanding a partial process.
-This comprehension may help you to move beyond that process in your studies while showing you where you are going astray in your mathematical process.

 - Take the time to evaluate your Test One results completely by looking up references to the questions located at the end of the test.
 What themes do you see?
 Does one Article or Table keep coming up?